-Ascot is the most well-known horse races and people look forward to it every year.
+Ascot is the most well-known horse race, and people look forward to it every year.
 I went to Royal Ascot a few years ago.
 In the sunshine – drinking bubbles and having a few cheeky bets.
 It really is an amazing experience.

 When is Royal Ascot?